 Cosplay was a huge deal at HVFF and you’ll see all sorts of fandoms from DC to Marvel, or even from Stranger Things to Rick & Morty!

-Cosplay groups 501st Legion and Rebel Legion were also in attendance, and that was even a lightsaber demonstration by Saber Guild Corellia.
+Cosplay groups 501st Legion and Rebel Legion were also in attendance, and there was even a lightsaber demonstration by Saber Guild Corellia.
 Very cool!

 The 501st had some great photo ops with a working R2-D2 unit, their Clone Troopers & Kylo Ren cosplayers, and some cool props too.